There is a huge housing crisis in the Netherlands. In the major cities, finding a place to live is expensive and

 So how do we deal with the housing shortage in the Netherlands?
 8 possibilities

-The Facebook commenters are likely already screaming “jUst BuILd mORe HoUsEs”, but it’s nowhere near that simple.
+The people in the back are likely already screaming “jUst BuILd mORe HoUsEs” — but it’s nowhere near that simple.

 Crises don’t tend to occur when there are simple answers to the problem at hand.
-For one thing, the government doesn’t build houses itself, and the national government, whom many would turn to in this hour of need, in particular, has no power.
+For one thing, the government doesn’t build houses or give out housing permits.

 Given the number of control municipalities currently have (and their ineffectiveness in dealing with the housing crisis), part of the solution could be transferring some of that power to the central government.